hasiya/FHIR_Project/README.md

 was the time frame of the technical assignment, and I didn't want think about database connections and writing SQL queries as Django handles all that.

-### Database - SQLite
+### Database - PostgreSQL

-I am using a SQLite database to store the process FHIR data.
-The reason for choosing SQLite is that by default the Django configuration uses SQLite.
-As well as SQLite Django officially supports PostgreSQL, MariaDB, MySQL and Oracle.
+I am using a PostgreSQL database to store the process FHIR data. initially I was using a SQLite database to store the FHIR data as SQLite is the default database for Django projects.
+However, later I decided to change the database to PostgreSQL, so I could get some experience on Django database configuration on PostgreSQL.
+As well as SQLite and PostgreSQL Django officially supports MariaDB, MySQL and Oracle.

 ### Using a Library to handle FHIR data